 "Witch hazel is a botanical anti-inflammatory that is often used in the skin care industry.
 It is a liquid extracted from parts of a flowering plant called the witch hazel plant," says board-certified dermatologist Rachel Nazarian, M.D.
 "Topical witch hazel is an antioxidant and an anti-inflammatory, and because many acne lesions are inflammatory, witch hazel has been used to decrease the redness and inflammation on the skin."

 So what are the specific properties that make witch hazel so popular as an anti-inflammatory acne-fighter?
 "It has tannins naturally, which make it an astringent and contains anti-inflammatory properties that may help acne," says board-certified dermatologist Morgan Rabach, M.D., and co-founder of LM Medical NYC.
-Tannins have been shown in research to be beneficial for the skin barrier, too, so it's not just anecdotal evidence to support these claims.
+Tannins have been shown in research to be beneficial for the skin barrier1, too, so it's not just anecdotal evidence to support these claims.

 Who is it good for?

-Those with oily- and acne-prone skin tend to respond to witch hazel for its anti-inflammatory and sebum-control properties.
+Those with oily- and acne-prone skin tend to respond to witch hazel for its anti-inflammatory and sebum-control properties2.
 Those with dry, sensitive skin, however, do not: "It has a slightly acidic pH, which can be irritating, and it's important not to irritate sensitive skin too much," says Nazarian.
 This poses a problem for those with sensitive, yet acneic skin (a more common combination than you might expect); people with this skin type may be tempted to use the liquid to treat their breakouts; however, it's likely too drying and may cause increased redness, inflammation, and flakes.

 So how can you tell if it's a good ingredient for you?
 First, spot test on your arm.
 This is a good rule for any skin care product, but it tends to be even more important for stronger actives (like acids, enzymes, and astringents).
 Then, slowly introduce the product to your skin care routine.
 Start with a few times a week and build as tolerated.
 Always stop if your skin gets red or too dry—and "if you notice any stinging or burning, discontinue immediately," says Nazarian.